How to Check If Your Partner Is on Dating Sites

 - New social media accounts.
 A brand-new Instagram or Snapchat account with few followers and vague posts could be a secondary account linked to dating activity.

-For the full list of behavioral patterns, read our detailed guide on signs your boyfriend is on dating apps.
+For the full list of behavioral patterns, read our detailed guide on signs your boyfriend is on dating apps or the comprehensive signs your partner is cheating resource.

 - Searching publicly available information.
 If your partner's dating profile is visible to other users on a dating app, it is public.
 Searching for it using a third-party tool that accesses public data is legal.